winglang/wing/docs/05-reference/winglang-spec.md

 Wing recommends the following formatting and naming conventions:

 - Interface names should start with capital letter "I".
-- Class, struct, and interface names should be TitleCased.
+- Class, struct, and interface names should be PascalCased.
-- Members of classes, and interfaces cannot share the same TitleCased representation as the declaring expression itself.
+- Members of classes, and interfaces cannot share the same PascalCased representation as the declaring expression itself.
 - Parentheses are optional in expressions.
 Any Wing expression can be surrounded by parentheses to enforce precedence, which implies that the expression inside